What We Learned

 The Quick Check: Moving from "My Worth" to Business Sense

 But in the real world, "worth" is an idea about feelings, and it doesn't mean much when companies decide where to spend money.
-Being confident won't fix pay gaps that are caused by money imbalances.
+Being confident won't fix pay gaps that are caused by structural money imbalances.
+In 2024, U.S. women earned 83.6 cents for every dollar earned by men, according to the U.S. Bureau of Labor Statistics, a gap that has barely moved in two decades

 To get paid what you deserve, you must start looking at the Cost to Replace You.
-High salaries aren't simply given as a reward; they are calculated based on how much it would hurt the company if you were gone.
+High salaries aren't given as a reward.
+They are calculated based on how much it would hurt the company if you were gone.

 The Main Idea: Using Money Talk Instead of Feelings